 In scenario 1, the purpose of the audit is to uncover information to inform the successful design of the next version of the product.
 It is to look for opportunities and learnings, rather than technical things to fix on an existing property.
 This calls for a Discovery Audit.

 In scenario 2, the purpose is to validate the implementation quality of an existing tool in order to recommend improvements, updates, or a total overhaul.
-The outcome or purpose of the audit can be tailored to a specific vertical, whether SEO-related, usability-related, content-related, and so forth.
+The outcome or purpose of the audit can be tailored to a specific vertical, whether accessibility-related, user experience-related, content-related, etc., or it could be a broad review of the product’s functionality, looking for implementable improvements.

 Because you’re here reading about the entire Discovery phase for an imminent digital project, we’re assuming you’re in the former group – you’re looking for a Discovery Audit, and not a Technical Audit, Content Audit, Security Audit, etc. If you are looking for a Technical Audit or otherwise, drop us a line and we’ll help you out or point you in the right direction.